alongubkin/phonertc/README.md

 * Use your own servers without relying on any third-party.
 * Perfect for hybrid mobile apps using Angular.

+### Requirements

+* TURN server - [rfc5766-turn-server](https://code.google.com/p/rfc5766-turn-server/) on Amazon EC2 is a good option here
+* Signaling server - [SignalR](http://signalr.net/) if you are using ASP.NET or [socket.io](http://socket.io/) if you are using Node.js are recommended

 ### Upcoming features

 * Video chat (really soon)